tanersener/flutter-ffmpeg/README.md

     platform :ios, '9.3'
     ```

 - `flutter_ffmpeg` includes native libraries that require ios deployment target to be at least `9.3`.
-  If a deployment target is not set or a value smaller than `9.3` is used then your build will fail with the following error.
+If a deployment
+target is not set or a value smaller than `9.3` is used then your build will fail with the following error.

     ```
     ld: targeted OS version does not support use of thread local variables in __gnutls_rnd_deinit for architecture x86_64
     clang: error: linker command failed with exit code 1 (use -v to see invocation)
     ```

-  Unfortunately the latest versions of `Flutter` and `Cocoapods` have some issues about setting ios deployment target from `Podfile`.
+  Some versions of `Flutter` and `Cocoapods` have issues about setting ios deployment target from `Podfile`.
+On those
-  Having `platform :ios, '9.3'` in your `Podfile` is not enough. `Runner` project still uses the default value `8.0`.
+  versions, having `platform :ios, '9.3'` in your `Podfile` is not enough. `Runner` project still uses the default
-  You need to open `Runner.xcworkspace` in `Xcode` and set `iOS Deployment Target` of `Runner` project to `9.3` manually.
+  value `8.0`.
+You need to open `Runner.xcworkspace` in `Xcode` and set `iOS Deployment Target` of `Runner` project to
+  `9.3` manually or create a new project.

     <img src="https://github.com/tanersener/flutter-ffmpeg/raw/development/doc/assets/tip_runner_deployment_target.png" width="480">

 - Enabling `ProGuard` on releases older than `v0.2.4` causes linking errors.
-Please add the following rule inside your `proguard-rules.pro` file to preserve necessary method names and prevent linking errors.
+Please add the following rule inside your
+`proguard-rules.pro` file to preserve necessary method names and prevent linking errors.

     ```
     -keep class com.arthenica.mobileffmpeg.Config {